Zarkonnen/Ager/README.txt

 Created by David Stark: http://www.zarkonnen.com/ Source code available at: https://github.com/Zarkonnen/Ager

+The Ager is free to use.
+If you like it, please donate something at http://www.zarkonnen.com/ager/

+If you experience any problems, please submit a detailed bug report at https://github.com/Zarkonnen/Ager/issues

 Licensing information:

 With the exceptions noted below, the code is copyright David Stark and licensed under the Apache 2 licence.